How to Record Minecraft Videos

 In the main program window, you’ll need to change some options.
-First, in the Capture mode drop-down menu, choose Desktop – this mode is for games that are running in window mode.
-Then switch on your microphone and (optionally) your webcam by just clicking the corresponding icons.
-They’ll be highlighted in green.
-You’re ready to rock!
+First, switch to Desktop mode – this is the appropriate option for games running in window mode.
+Then turn on your microphone and (optionally) your webcam by clicking the corresponding icons.
+Now you’re ready to rock!

-Gecata won’t be visible during your gameplay, so when you’re in-game, it’s easier to use hotkeys: F10 to start or stop recording, F9 to pause or resume, F8 to take a screenshot, or F11 to display an overlay with the recording data.
+As Gecata is invisible during gameplay, it’s easier to use hotkeys when you’re in-game: F10 to start or stop recording, F9 to pause or resume, F8 to take a screenshot, or F11 to display an overlay with the recording data.

-We recommend you record the whole gameplay session to be sure you don’t miss something important or just funny.
-So, after you exit the game, turn off the recording process by clicking the green Stop button.
-Click the Folder icon to access the folder where your files are saved.
-Now you can watch your videos and upload them to your YouTube channel, another video service, or social networks.
+We recommend you record the whole gameplay session to be sure you don’t miss anything important or just amusing.
+So, after you exit the game, end the recording process by clicking the Stop button.
+Click the Folder icon to access your saved files.
+Now you can go ahead and watch your videos and upload them to your YouTube channel, another video service, or social networks.